-- come to the advising sessions prepared and ready to ask questions, - be knowledgeable about HBU academic policies and procedures. - know the office hours and location of advisors. - schedule appointments with advisors, - · keep scheduled appointments on time or cancel in advance, - · accept responsibility for academic decisions, - · seek assistance before experiencing academic difficulty, and share information about educational and career goals.
+- come to the advising sessions prepared and ready to ask questions, - be knowledgeable about HBU academic policies and procedures, - know the office hours and location of advisors, - schedule appointments with advisors, - keep scheduled appointments on time or cancel in advance, - accept responsibility for academic decisions, - seek assistance before experiencing academic difficulty, and - share information about educational and career goals.

 Students may wish to spend some time investigating fields of interest, majors, and careers.
 Advisors or staff in the Success and Advising Center (SAC) are available for assistance in exploring majors and careers.
-Visit the SAC in Hinton 101, call 281-649-3522, e-mail advising@hbu.edu or www.hbu.edu/advising for more information.
+Visit the SAC in first floor of the Lake House, call 281-649-3522, e-mail advising@advis